Gattocrucco/lsqfitgp/docs/hyper.rst

 What are the :math:`h_i` for the exponential quadratic kernel?
 Well, first I have to say that I'll actually do an integral instead of a summation, but whatever.
-The solution is, guess what, gaussians:
+The solution is, guess what, Gaussians:

 .. math::
     h_\mu(x) &= \exp(-(x - \mu)^2), \\